Sustainability: Our Paint

 Our richly pigmented paints are created to work in harmony with every part of your world.
 Whether it’s through our entirely water based range of long-lasting finishes – which score the highest grade for the lowest emissions – our infinitely recyclable metal tins, or our strategies for cutting down on waste, we’re committed to reducing our impact on the earth without compromising on quality.

-Water based finishes from Minimal VOC
+Water based finishes from Trace VOC

 Back in 2010, we were the first in the industry to move to an entirely water based range, reworking our super-tough eggshell and gloss finishes into gentler water based formulations that don’t compromise on durability.

 VOCs are the culprits behind the strong smell of some oil and solvent based paints, a result of pollutants being released into the atmosphere as the paint dries.
-By contrast, our low-odor water based finishes don’t release any unpleasant smells, as well as being safer, more comfortable to apply and live with, and kinder to the environment than oil based paints.
+By contrast, our low-odour water based finishes don’t release any unpleasant smells, as well as being safer, more comfortable to apply and live with, and kinder to the environment than oil based paints.

 As part of our commitment to transparency, we have just completed an in-depth review of our full ingredients list, working with our suppliers to get an even more accurate measure of VOC content across our range.
 Thanks to this review, we’re pleased to report that the VOC content in many finishes across our range is now even lower than original calculations.